Gillian Keegan: Political career

 Keegan has said that it was her experiences of trade unionism and the Militant-controlled Liverpool City Council while working in Kirkby in her youth during the 1980s that convinced her to support the Conservative Party.
 However, she did not become active in politics until 2014.
-In 2015, she was advised in her ambitions to become an MP by Justine Greening, whom she met by chance at a London Business School (LBS) reunion; according to her, this demonstrated the power of the LBS network.
+In 2015, she was advised to become an MP by Justine Greening, whom she had met at a London Business School (LBS) reunion.
+Keegan has said that this demonstrated the power of the LBS network.

-Keegan's father-in-law was the late Conservative MP, Denis Keegan.
-She unsuccessfully contested the constituency of St Helens South and Whiston at the 2015 general election.
-In 2015 she became director of Women2Winan organisation founded by Theresa May and Anne Jenkin, Baroness Jenkin of Kennington in 2005 to help elect more women Conservative MPs to Parliament.
-She had left that position by September 2017.

 Keegan was elected as a councillor for the Rogate ward on Chichester District Council in 2014.
 She was appointed cabinet member for commercial services in May 2015.
-She stood down as a councillor in February 2018 and in the election that followed in April 2018, the seat was taken by the Liberal Democrat candidate Kate O'Kelly.
-Keegan went on to beat O'Kelly by 21,490 votes at the 2019 general election.
+She stood down as a councillor in February 2018, once elected to Parliament.

+At the 2015 general election, Keegan stood in St Helens South and Whiston, coming second with 15.9% of the vote behind the Labour candidate Marie Rimmer.

+After the election, she became director of Women2Win—an organisation founded by Theresa May and Anne Jenkin, Baroness Jenkin of Kennington in 2005 to help elect more women Conservative MPs to Parliament.
+She left the position in September 2017, having been elected to Parliament.

+Parliamentary career

-Keegan was selected as the Conservative Parliamentary candidate for Chichester in May 2017, and was elected to the House of Commons at the 2017 general election.
+Keegan was selected as the Conservative Parliamentary candidate for Chichester in May 2017.
+At the snap 2017 general election, she was elected to Parliament as MP for Chichester with 60.1% of the vote and a majority of 22,621.
 She is the constituency's first female MP.

 In September 2017, she was appointed to the Public Accounts Committee.

 In February 2019, Keegan was appointed as MP Apprenticeship Ambassador by Anne Milton, with responsibility to support apprenticeship schemes and promote them both within Parliament and to businesses within the UK, working alongside the Apprenticeship Ambassador Network consisting of various advocates of apprenticeship schemes.

-Government
+Keegan endorsed Rory Stewart during the 2019 Conservative Party leadership election.

+At the 2019 general election, Keegan was re-elected as MP for Chichester with a decreased vote share of 57.8% and a decreased majority of 21,490.
+However, at the 2024 general election, Chichester had the third largest Conservative to Liberal Democrat swing in the country, with an increase of 28.9% for the Liberal Democrats, leaving her in second place with a decreased vote share of 25.7%.